SZTAKI-LPDS/data-avenue/README.md

 ## What's new

-13/01/2021 GoogleDrive and DropBox support

-GoogleDrive and DropBox adaptors (in beta testing), available develop branch
+13/01/2021 GoogleDrive and DropBox support - these new adaptors (in beta testing) are available develop branch

 06/07/2020 Release v1.0